Global HR glossary

 Hybrid work combines elements of both remote work and in-person work, meaning employees can divide their time between the office and other locations.

-Independent contracting is a work arrangement between an individual or business and another person or business providing services on a contract basis.
+Independent contracting is a work arrangement between an individual or business and another business providing services on a contract basis.

 An independent contractor is a self-employed person or company that provides specific services to a client based on a contract.